Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

+\paragraph{Upper bound on total demand when demand is censored: A weak optimality condition on supply.} Because demand is censored by the total number of seats available in a train, it is unclear whether an upper bound on $g_0(W)$ can be obtained by solely relying on Assumption \ref{hyp:cons_demand} and inequality \eqref{eq:upper_bound}.
+Instead, we rely on an additional condition on supply.
+This approach may apply beyond our application, provided that the marginal cost of the good is known.

-\paragraph{Weak optimality condition and an upper bound on demand.} To start with, let $R_T(p_a,p_b)$ denote the maximal revenue for train $T$ under a uniform pricing of $(p_a, p_b)$ for destinations $a$ and $b$ respectively.
-This maximal revenue is obtained by considering the optimal quotas $C_{aT}$ and $C_{bT}$ of tickets sold for destinations $a$ and $b$ respectively, with $C_{aT}+C_{bT}=C_T$, the total capacity of train $T$.
+Let $R_m(p_a,p_b)$ denote the maximal revenue for train $m$ under a uniform pricing of $(p_a, p_b)$ for destinations $a$ and $b$ respectively.
+This maximal revenue is obtained by considering the optimal quotas $C_{am}$ and $C_{bm}$ of tickets sold for destinations $a$ and $b$ respectively, with $C_{am}+C_{bm}=C_m$, the total capacity of train $m$.
 Then, under Assumptions \ref{hyp:cons_demand}-\ref{hyp:gamma}, we have (see Appendix \ref{proof_thm_limited_rev}, section ``uniform pricing'', for details)